jgroschwitz/GrAPES/README.md

 To evaluate on just one of the 36 categories, use the `evaluate_single_category.py` script and give the name of the category to evaluate, and provide the path to the relevant gold file (`-g`) and the relevant prediction file (`-p`).

 Category names are listed below.
 The "relevant" gold file is either the path to the AMR testset, the path to the GrAPES gold `corpus.txt` file, or, if you prefer, the GrAPES subcorpus file, such as `adjectives.txt`.
-Similarly, your parser output can be the full GrAPES `corpus.txt` output, or just the output from running your parser on the one category.
+Similarly, your parser output can be the full GrAPES `corpus.txt` output, or just the output from running your parser on the one file.

 For example, to evaluate on the category Adjectives, which is a GrAPES-only category, either of the following will work: